liliandecarvalho/dashboard-clube-do-livro/README.md

 >* Quantas pessoas na base de dados do *Clube do Livro* não estão ativas?
 >* Qual é a profissão que mais compra?
->* Qual é a quantidade de desmpregados?
+>* Qual é a quantidade de desempregados?
 >* Qual é a evolução do ecommerce ao longo do tempo?

 ## Conteúdo abordado: